-Public access has been closed to the Cutthroat Castle Pueblo Group for a few years and the status will not likely change anytime soon.
-The photos for this article were taken a few months before the Cutthroat Castle site was officially closed and the rough Jeep trail was still open.
-This road was very rough back then, especially on the bare bedrock cliffs overlooking the canyon.
-Needless to say, this bumpy trip was not exactly appealing for the average tourist and hiking was actually the better option at that time.
-Hiking to the Cutthroat Castle is also no longer allowed, because of current site security reasons.
-As can be seen in the photos, Cutthroat Castle looks similar to the other Puebloan Culture villages in Hovenweep and Canyons Of The Ancients National Monuments, however there are some subtle differences, which include above ground kivas.
+Public access to the Cutthroat Castle Pueblo Group was closed in 2019 because of security reasons.
+Those issues were recently settled and public access is open once again.
+The photos for this article were captured a few months before the Cutthroat Castle closure and as can be seen, there were very few other footprints on the trail back then.
+Cutthroat Castle looks similar to the other ancient pueblo groups in Hovenweep and Canyons Of The Ancients.
+There are some subtle differences, which include above ground kivas.
 Cutthroat Castle is described as being a satellite pueblo complex in relation to the Square Tower Group, which is the main attraction in Hovenweep.
-The word "satellite" actually is a misnomer, because archaeological evidence of suggests Cutthroat Castle was as much of a ceremonial center, as it was a village dwelling.
-There is something special about Cutthroat Castle that is not easy to describe.
-The feelings of being on an expedition to an unknown world certainly do become stronger when following the trail through the thick piƱon forest, till the Cutthroat Castle first comes into sight.
-The remnants of the stone block and mortar buildings are gigantic and it is easy to imagine just how magnificent this little city once was.
-The view of the tower perched on a rock outcrop ledge in the dead silence of the forested canyon will provide memories to ponder over for a lifetime, but the experience must patiently wait till Cutthroat Castle is officially reopened sometime in the future!
+Archaeological evidence suggests Cutthroat Castle was as much of a ceremonial center as it was a village dwelling.
+There is something intangible about Cutthroat Castle that is not easy to describe.
+The feeling of being on an expedition to a mystical place certainly does become stronger when following the trail through the thick piñon forest, which is overgrown like a jungle.
+When Cutthroat Castle first comes into view it is like discovering a lost ancient city and a feeling of importance takes over the senses.
+The remnants of the stone block and mortar buildings are gigantic and it is easy to imagine just how magnificent this pueblo complex once was.
+The views of the towers perched on rock outcrop ledges take on a deeper meaning in the dead silence of the forested canyon and the modern world might as well be a million miles away.
+Visiting the remote Cutthroat Castle Group certainly will provide fond memories to ponder over for a lifetime, so be sure to chalk this trek high on the list!

 0 Comments